-Process Criteria

-Board of Directors The Board may create an

-internal self-rating system that

-can measure the performance

-of the Board and Management

-in accordance with the criteria

-provided for in the Corporate

-Governance Manual.
-The

-creation and implementation of

-such self-rating system,

-including its salient features,

-may be disclosed in the

-Company's Annual Report.

-Board Committees Audit and Risk Management Guidelines for the assessment

-Committee conducts annual performance evaluation in compliance with SEC Memorandum Circular No.4, Series of 2012. of the performance of audit and risk management committees of companies listed on the exchange under SEC Memorandum Circular No. 4, Series of 2012.
-Individual Directors The Board may create an CEO/President internal self-rating system that can measure the performance of the Board and Management in accordance with the criteria provided for in the Corporate Governance Manual.
+Process Criteria Board of Directors The Board may create an internal self-rating system that can measure the performance of the Board and Management in accordance with the criteria provided for in the Corporate Governance Manual.
+The creation and implementation of such self-rating system, including its salient features, may be disclosed in the Company's Annual Report.
+Board Committees Audit and Risk Management Committee conducts annual performance evaluation in compliance with SEC Memorandum Circular No.4, Series of 2012.
+Guidelines for the assessment of the performance of audit committees of companies listed on the exchange under SEC Memorandum Circular No. 4, Series of 2012.
+Individual Directors CEO/President The Board may create an internal self-rating system that can measure the performance of the Board and Management in accordance with the criteria provided for in the Corporate Governance Manual.
 The creation and implementation of such self-rating system, including its salient features, may be disclosed in the Company's Annual Report.